Rivalries in the National Rugby League: Sydney Roosters vs Melbourne Storm

-In Round 24 of the 2022 NRL season these two teams played out a thrilling yet very physical game which saw the Roosters win 18–14.
-Roosters had an early 14–0 lead but had to withstand a late Melbourne comeback to win the game which included an amazing try saver which won the Roosters the game.
-This game didn't come without controversy though as there were multiple stoppages in play as the players went toe to toe with each other, including when Jared Waerea-Hargreaves and Nelson Asofa-Solomona had a brutal melee which saw Hargreaves sent to the sin bin.
+In round 24 of the 2022 NRL season these two teams played out a thrilling yet very physical game which saw the Sydney Roosters win 18–14.
+The Sydney Roosters had an early 14–0 lead but had to withstand a late Melbourne comeback to win the game which included an amazing try saver which won the Roosters the game.
+This game didn't come without controversy though as there were multiple stoppages in play as the players went toe to toe with each other, including when Jared Waerea-Hargreaves and Nelson Asofa-Solomona had a fight which saw Hargreaves sent to the sin bin.

+The two sides would meet in the second week of the 2023 NRL finals series.
+Melbourne were heavy favourites going into the game but with only minutes remaining the Sydney Roosters were in front 13-12.
+This was until with three minutes remaining Melbourne scored a try through William Warbrick to win the match 18-13.
+The match wasn't without controversy due to Melbourne scoring a try in the first half which came directly after Harry Grant had knocked the ball on from a cross-field kick.

+In the 2024 NRL season, the two clubs would meet each other in the preliminary final.
+On this occasion, Melbourne would comfortably beat the Sydney Roosters 48-18.
+In the 2025 NRL season, the Sydney Roosters inflicted one of the heaviest losses Melbourne have suffered at AAMI Park since it opened in 2010 defeating them 40-10.